 The Bellababy breast pump is built for moms on the go.
 It is convenient to take anywhere and has a built-in battery to use anywhere, including outdoors.
 It is a completely closed system and is a hospital-grade pump.

-There are 4 modes and 9 levels of suction so that you can customize it to your individual needs.
+There are four modes and nine levels of suction so that you can customize it to your individual needs.
 It is also hushed, so your pumping sessions won’t wake your baby.
 The bright LED display makes it easy to use.
+This is an excellent pump if you are exclusively pumping or when you just need to power pump for more milk.

 3. Power Pumping Spectra Pumps

-Moms and lactation consultants worldwide d love the Spectra Breast Pumps, and it is easy to see why.
+Many women and lactation consultants worldwide love the Spectra Breast Pumps, and it is easy to see why.
 These pumps are quiet and discreet; they even have a built-in night light for those late-night pumping sessions.

-A massage mode simulates the natural suckling to make for a more natural flow of milk and a comfortable pumping experience.
+A massage mode simulates the natural suckling to make for a more natural milk flow and a comfortable pumping experience.
 Find out which one would be best for you in our post about the differences: Spectra S1 vs. Spectra S2.

 Best Power Pumping Single Pump